djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 =========

-If you upgrade to Django 1.3, you don't need to make any changes to start using logging -- it's actually used by default for all Django's error reporting actions that were previously hard coded.
+If you upgrade to Django 1.3, you don't need to make any changes to start using logging -- it's actually used by default for all of Django's error reporting actions that were previously hard coded.
 Django's 500 handler doesn't just email errors to admins anymore.
 Instead, it passes the errors to a logger.
 The default logging configuration